 The second-half controversy is a sticky, and often, contentious issue which, to be honest, is critical to the future of ISKCON in North America..
 If we continue to promote only half of Prabhupada’s vision, we get half, or less, of the result.
-Do the transcendental math: two halves equal a whole, Excuse the crude analogy, but you can’t call a “peanut butter and jelly sandwich” a “genuine peanut butter and jelly sandwich” without the jelly.
+Excuse the crude analogy, but you can’t call a “peanut butter and jelly sandwich” a “genuine peanut butter and jelly sandwich” without the jelly.
 Likewise, if we dismiss Srila Prabhupada’s lament about his undeveloped second half initiative, we damage the first half initiative as well.

 You might inquire, “Didn’t Srila Prabhupada suggest that varṇāśrama is a waste of time in Kali-yuga?”
 Yes, Prabhupada did utter those words in ISKCON’s infancy, the late 1960s and early 70s.
 By 1977, however, as chronicled by Sureśvara Prabhu in his Srila Prabhupada, Our Founder-Acharya lecture seminar, Prabhupada was stressing the immediacy of farm community development as imperative for energizing Krishna consciousness in the West.

 Let’s ask ourselves this question: Are we intelligent enough to inspire a worldwide movement by our own modifications of Prabhupada’s vision?
 We all know the answer.
-“Farm, farm, farm, farm,” Prabhupada uttered on a May 27th, 1977 morning walk in Vrindaban.
-“This is not my program.
-It is Krsna’s program.”
+Does this mean abandoning the city temples?No. but it does mean validating the rural projects as varnashram incubators and integral moving parts to the sankirtan machine.